 When considering the option of establishing new organisations it is important to understand the functions and powers of existing public bodies.
-The HCA already has extensive powers to fund (through capital grant and repayable loans) both housing (the provision of new homes, the improvement of existing homes, and estate regeneration) and infrastructure.
+Homes England already has extensive powers to fund (through capital grant and repayable loans) both housing (the provision of new homes, the improvement of existing homes, and estate regeneration) and infrastructure.
 It has the power to fund housing associations, cooperatives, local authorities, ALMOs, and private developers who register with it and who meet its funding criteria.
 The Mayor has parallel powers in London.
-The HCA also has compulsory purchase powers (though rarely, if ever, used).
-Under the Housing and Regeneration Act, the Secretary of State can designate the HCA as authority for a specified area - a power that has never been used.
+Homes England also has compulsory purchase powers.
+Under the Housing and Regeneration Act, the Secretary of State can designate Homes England as authority for a specified area - a power that has never been used.
 It was introduced as a reserve power for Government, should a Local Planning Authority try to obstruct a major strategic government initiative.
-It was there to support the Eco-towns programme, before the Coalition Government decided that this and similar initiatives should not be imposed on local authorities.

-The Mayor of London has compulsory purchase powers, which are not limited to Mayoral Development Corporation areas (London Legacy DC and Old Oak Common DC, currently being established) but can be applied more widely.
-They may be used in the case of the Mayoral Housing Zones which are currently under consideration, proposals having been invited but no designations made as yet.
-The Government has recently decided to establish its own Development Corporation for Ebbsfleet, with the Secretary of State appointing the DC board.
-The Ebbsfleet model, having no planmaking functions and limited capacity for land ownership and land value capture, is much more restricted than Garden City or New Town models and is not necessarily appropriate for planning and managing the development of major new settlements.
+The Mayor of London has compulsory purchase powers, which are not limited to Mayoral Development Corporation areas (London Legacy DC and Old Oak Common DC), but can be applied more widely.
+They may be used in the case of the Mayoral Housing Zones

-One option currently being pursued under City Deal discussions is the possible transfer of HCA powers and resources to city-regional groupings of authorities (using combined authority arrangements) or to individual urban local authorities.
+The Government established its own Development Corporation for Ebbsfleet, with the Secretary of State appointing the DC board.
+The Ebbsfleet model, having no plan-making functions and limited capacity for land ownership and land value capture, is much more restricted than Garden City or New Town models and is not necessarily appropriate for planning and managing the development of major new settlements.
+One option which has been considered in regard to City Deal discussions is the possible transfer of Homes England powers and resources to city-regional groupings of authorities (using combined authority arrangements) or to individual urban local authorities.
 Local authorities operating under combined authority arrangements can choose to exercise plan making powers on a collaborative basis.
-LAs already have a range of CPO powers, so there is no need to transfer this power from the HCA.
-It is, therefore, questionable what additional powers either the HCA or individual LAs require.
-The HCA and LAs could make more effective use of their existing powers.

-Current constraints relate, in fact, mainly to the financing of development:
+LAs already have a range of CPO powers, so there is no need to transfer this power from Homes England.
+It is, therefore, questionable what additional powers either Homes England or individual LAs require.
+Homes England and LAs could make more effective use of their existing powers.
+Current constraints relate, in fact, mainly to the financing of development: Government grant is insufficient, being up to a maximum of £100,000 per home, when the grant requirement may be as much as £250,000 per home in a high cost area. there are limitations on the ability to raise finance through taxation (LAs face restrictions on council tax increases; while Homes England has no tax raising powers);

-- Government grant is insufficient; - there are limitations on the ability to raise finance through taxation (LAs face restrictions on council tax increases; while the HCA has no tax raising powers); - there are limitations on LA borrowing (the HCA has no independent borrowing capacity); and - the financial rules relating to compulsory acquisition of land require purchase at the market value for the proposed end use, rather than the pre-existing use value.
+there are limitations on LA borrowing (Homes England has no independent borrowing capacity); and the financial rules relating to compulsory acquisition of land require purchase at the market value for the proposed end use, rather than the pre-existing use value.

-Some of these matters are considered below.
+Some of these matters are considered further below.